TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-with-saml-request-75005.md

 In order to enable user sign-in for this application, please follow the steps below:

-**Step1**: Please refer to the SAML request provided at the end.
+**Step 1**: Please refer to the SAML request provided at the end.

-**Step2**: Share the SAML request and Azure AD single sign-on SAML protocol requirements with the software vendor or developer of the application.
+**Step 2**: Share the SAML request and Azure AD single sign-on SAML protocol requirements with the software vendor or developer of the application.
 SAML protocol requirements link <!--$AppSSOSAMLProtocolPage-->AppSSOSAMLProtocolPage<!--/$AppSSOSAMLProtocolPage-->.

 Your application should be available for user sign-in once the authentication request contains the required fields.